BairagiSaurabh/Project-I-Recommendation-system-Amazon/README.md

 ⚪ Model I (Recommendations through title similarity)

-- We vectorize the product titles by applying TFIDF
+- We vectorize the product titles by applying TFIDF.
-- Define a function which returns cosine similarity value (0-1) for two such given vectors.
+- Defined a function which returns cosine similarity value (0-1) for two such given vectors.
 - For a given title, we calculate cosine similarity with every other titles and select top 10 highest values and return their indexes.
 - These 10 indexes then help us to fetch 10 recommendations that we need to make.
 - We display the result by defining  a function which shows images when a URL is given as input to it.